-Juicy garlic shrimp mixed in with chunks of feta, cucumbers, red onion, orzo pasta, and TONS of fresh herbs.
+Juicy garlic shrimp mixed with chunks of feta, cucumbers, red onion, orzo pasta, and TONS of fresh herbs.
 This summer salad is filling, packed full of flavor, and super easy to make!

 Trust me – if you’re looking for the perfect summer salad this. is. it.

-I like to serve mine as a light and fresh summer dinner but this also works great as a party side dish, picnic salad, or even meal prep!
+I like to serve mine as a light and fresh summer dinner but this also works great as a party side dish, picnic salad, or meal prep!

 Ingredients for herbed shrimp orzo salad

 - Orzo pasta – This is the base of our pasta salad!
 I love using orzo because it’s easy to cook and really bulks up this salad.

 - Shrimp – Try finding a shrimp that has been deveined, cleaned, and has the tail removed for the quickest prep and cooking.

 - Cucumber – I like using English or Persian cucumbers for this dish.
 They have fewer large seeds.

 - Red onion – Just a touch for that fresh, crisp red onion flavor.
 Soak the cut red onions in ice water before adding them to cut down on the strong onion flavor.

 - Feta cheese – I like to use a full-fat block of feta cheese I can dice or crumble.
 That way I can control how big I like my chunks.